Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Delivery

-If you take a quick look at the weight of the organizers, you’ll notice most are hefty, weighing in between 40 to 70 pounds.
+If you take a quick look at the weight of the organizers, you’ll notice that most are hefty, weighing between 40 and 70 pounds.
 For me, sweating as I shove 70 pounds of closet organizer into the back of my Jeep isn’t appealing.
-With heavy products like this, having it shipped to your front door is the way to go.
+With heavy products like this, shipping them to your front door is the best option.
 Shipping is free or included for several online retailers, making it a no-brainer.

 Tools for Easier Assembly